Somatic Reflections on the Qualities That Sustain Embodied Leadership

 On Collaboration

-Collaboration emerges through relational attunement.
+Collaboration is fostered through relational attunement.

 Embodied Meaning